3 Days in Berlin

 Hop On Hop Off

-With so many sights to see in a fairly short period of time we tried something new to us; a two-day Hop-On Hop-Off bus tour pass.
+With so many sights to see in a short time, we tried something new to us: a two-day Hop-On Hop-Off bus tour pass.
 The cost was $37.00 per person for 2 days.
-This mode of transportation worked really well for us and the route was well planned out with several interesting stops along the way.
+This mode of transportation worked really well for us, and the route was well-planned, with several interesting stops along the way.

-Earbuds were handed out on your first ride, pick your language, and the informative voice guides you along through the streets of Berlin with heaps of good information.
+Earbuds were handed out on your first ride.
+Pick your language, and the informative voice guide will take you through the streets of Berlin, providing heaps of good information.

 The famous Brandenburger Tor where the wall finally came down in 1989.